zKinG0D/zKinG0D/README.md

 I am a person who loves challenges to solve.

 - 🎃 I’m currently working on freelance projects
-- ⚡ Languages that work: JavaScript & Lua
+- ⚡ Languages that work: Java , JavaScript & Lua
 - ✨ Working with scripts for fivem
 - 💬 Ask me about what you want to